keatura/my-ordinary-vault-md/Andefaelt/Setting/Technology/Guns.md

 **Bayonet.** When this weapon is mounted on the end of a two-handed rifle, the user may forfeit their ranged attack to make a melee weapon attack against a creature, that deals 1d6 piercing damage.
 This damage is increased by 1d6 for every 10 feet the creature has moved this turn, up to a maximum 5d6.

+**Multicaliber.** This weapon has two different calibers: a shotgun and brass cartridge barrels.
+This weapon can only be loaded with buckshot, meaning the shotgun barrels can only be used to make the **Buckshot** special attack.
+In the weapons **Reload** property, the ammo for the brass rounds are listed first, and shotgun shells are listed second.

 ### Exotic Weapons
 Exotic Weapons are very unique weaponry that are very rare.
 These weapons require Martial Weapon Proficiency, and cannot be chosen as starting equipment.